-(1) LMI percentage of the applicant - Compare each applicant's low and moderate income percentage to all other applicants in the region - up to 20 points maximum product may not exceed 20 points.
+(1) LMI percentage of the applicant - 20 Points Maximum

+Compare each applicant's low and moderate income percentage to all other applicants in the region.

+(A higher LMI percentage would score higher.
+The applicant's LMI percentage is divided by the base amount for the entire region and then multiplied by the maximum possible score of 20, provided the product may not exceed 20 points.
 The base amount is the average (mean) of the LMI of all the applicants in the region multiplied by a factor 1.25.)